meltylabs/melty/CHARLIE_README.md

 All task updates are sent via updateTask. eventually there will be an endBotTurn notification, but we don't need it yet.

+# Joule types

+Is there a conversation controller that dispatches a request for the next joule type?
+(How would that interact with webview?)

+Or should the conversation have a nextState property?

+Let's just make it a function, for now.

+So the contract is like: from last joule, we should be able to derive the next joule type.

 # Issues encountered

 ## Unable to launch browser